 - 5.1 The regulations require a DHP to be claimed. - 5.2 In most cases, the person who claims a DHP will be the person who is receiving Housing Benefit or Universal Credit, or their partner.
-However, the Council may also accept a claim from someone who is acting on behalf of that person (such as an appointee or advocate) if the person is vulnerable and requires support.

-- 5.3 The Council accepts DHP claims in writing and provides an application form for this purpose.
-The Council will also accept a DHP claim made on-line and in certain circumstances via the telephone. - 5.4 A claim for a DHP will be considered from the date a DHP is requested, but on condition that all supporting information and documentation is received by the Council within one month of that request. - 5.5 The application form prescribes the information necessary to support a claim for DHP, for the avoidance of doubt this must include income and expenditure and both must be evidenced.
-A claim will not be determined without the evidence provided. - 5.5 If the Council requires additional information and evidence to assess the claim, it will request this from the customer in writing, electronically or verbally (over the telephone, face to face or by visit).
-The customer must provide this information and documentation within one month of the date of the request. - 5.6 If the customer fails to provide the information and documentation on time, the Council will make a decision based on any information it already holds, including the information held on its Housing Benefit computer system.
-More time may be allowed for some individuals, however, if the Council thinks it is reasonable to do so. - 5.7 Information must be supplied to support the DHP application and customers must not assume that because information has been supplied to other Council departments it will be available to support the DHP application.
+However, the Council may also accept a claim from someone who is acting on behalf of that person (such as an appointee or advocate) if the person is vulnerable and requires support. - 5.3 The Council accepts DHP claims in writing and provides an application form for this purpose.
+The Council will also accept a DHP claim made on-line and in certain circumstances via the telephone. - 5.4 A claim for a DHP will be considered from the date a DHP is requested, but on condition that all supporting information and documentation is received by the Council within one month of the date the Council requests it. - 5.5 The application form prescribes the information necessary to support a claim for DHP, for the avoidance of doubt this must include income and expenditure and both must be evidenced.
+A claim will not be determined without the evidence provided (except where we have deemed it unnecessary). - 5.6 If the Council requires additional information and evidence to assess the claim, it will request this from the customer in writing, electronically or verbally (over the telephone, face to face or by visit).
+The customer must provide this information and documentation on time. - 5.7 If the customer fails to provide the information and documentation on time, the Council will make a decision based on any information it already holds, including the information held on its Housing Benefit computer system.
+More time may be allowed for some individuals, however, if the Council thinks it is reasonable to do so. - 5.8 Information must be supplied to support the DHP application and customers must not assume that because information has been supplied to other Council departments it will be available to support the DHP application.